 You should try to maintain a photo album that shows the roof before and after the damage to strengthen your case.
 After your insurance company comes over to document and inspect the damage, call to get the leak fixed immediately as tarps are only temporary.

-Does the Roofer I Choose Matter?
+Does the Roofing Company I Choose Impact My Insurance?

 Roofing is a highly specialized field and requires years of experience to develop the right skillset.
-While any roofer can get the job done, only an experienced one can give you the peace of mind that the work will be done correct and if there is a problem they will be around to honor their workmanship warranty.
+While any roofer can get the job done, only an experienced one can give you the peace of mind that the work will be done correctly and if there is a problem they will be around to honor their workmanship warranty.